unxed/ap/ap.md

    include extraneous whitespace.

 ## 4. Best Practices for AI Generation

+   A highly effective mental model for generating `ap` patches is to imagine giving instructions to a junior developer.
+The patch should be clear, unambiguous, and use the smallest possible context (`snippet` and `anchor`) to uniquely identify the code that needs changing.
+This approach naturally leads to robust, high-quality patches that are easy for both humans and machines to understand.

    To generate high-quality, seamless patches, an AI model MUST adhere to the following best practices when authoring an `.ap` file: